turingschool/alumni-site/connect.md

 Finances 101: First Steps to Financial Well-Being (identifying your financial planning "personality" and behavioral economics, actions you can take today, prepare for life after graduation, discuss considerations for your career search)
 * February 1
-* May 3
+* May 4
-* August 2
+* August 3
-* November 1
+* November 2

 **Quarterly Specialty Seminars** (also open to Jessica's broader client audience)

 * March 1 - Smart Strategies for Managing Debt
-* June 7 - 3 Financial Challenges Women Face and How to Overcome Them
+* June 8 - 3 Financial Challenges Women Face and How to Overcome Them
-* September 6 - How to Build Financial Security
+* September 7 - How to Build Financial Security
-* December 6 - Investing Basics: Five Steps to Building a Disciplined Investment Strategy
+* December 7 - Investing Basics: Five Steps to Building a Disciplined Investment Strategy

 ## Resources

 Once you've completed your program at Turing, you have access to a number of resources.

 * **Slack:** stay connected in #all_alumni, #job-hunt, #salaries, broadcast, #announcements
-* **Alumni newsletter:** goes out the 1st Wednesday of odd months (January, March, etc.)
+* **Alumni newsletter:** generally goes out the 1st Wednesday of odd months (January, March, etc.)
 * **Turing Career Dev site:** <a href="https://careerdev.turing.edu/resources/" target="_blank">review previous PD lessons and resources</a>
 * **Tech challenge workgroup:** check the #data-structures-and-algorithms Slack channel for updated information on this group